 Discover the Saronic Gulf, learn to sail in Greece

 Come aboard for an amazing Greek Sailing Adventure!
 Do you enjoy a challenge and love to experience the world’s cultures, foods, and natural beauty?
-Join NISI’s crew for a six-day sailing adventure around the Saronic Gulf while sailing the greek islands.
+Join NISI’s crew for a sailing adventure around the Greek Saronic Gulf.
 We’ll sail for a few hours each day from one island to another, stopping to swim in pristine coves.
 You’ll experience Greece’s culture, cuisine, history, and nature by land.
 You’ll also be an active part of the crew.
-Captain Alex will coach as much or as little as you need.
+Captain Alex will coach as much or as little as you’d like.

 After each day of sailing, you’ll have time to explore on land.
 Your skipper and crew will point out historical sites, hikes, bike rentals, swimming spots, shops, and restaurants.
-Click ‘Itinerary’ for more details.
+Click the ‘Itinerary’ tab above for more details.

 We’ll begin and end our journey on Aegina Island.
 Aegina Town is lively and charming.
 It’s also the closest island to Athens International Airport.
 Upon booking, we’ll provide you with detailed instructions for getting to the boat.
 We’ll help make your transit as easy as possible.